A client of ours received an email warning her that someone had used her Apple ID to download an app:

 A very common browser hijack/search redirect, Conduit, has a little bug in its uninstaller.

 We’d like to see as many consignment and resale stores start 2014 out on the right foot.

 A popular and long-standing software download site, SourceForge, is injecting malware in to its software installers.

 Securing consignment systems involves more than just installing free antivirus software and hoping all goes well.

 Critical security vulnerabilities in Adobe Acrobat and Adobe Reader have been identified and Adobe has issued a security advisory.
-Adobe is recommending users enable Protected View via Edit > Preferences > Security (Enhanced).
+These are being actively exploited in the wild by sending users malicious PDF files.

 The most popular internet speedtest site, Speedtest.net, was recently compromised.
 They have since fixed the issue and the site is no longer infected, but if you visited the site within the last few days and if you have Java installed, lookout.